pdivya26/Quick-Commerce-Platform-Analysis/README.md

 # Quick Commerce Platform Analysis

-**An end-to-end data analysis project examining the Indian quick commerce market across 8 platforms, 12 cities, and 854K orders — using PostgreSQL for data analysis and Power BI for visualization.**

-This project analyzes the competitive landscape of India's quick commerce industry.
-Using a dataset of ~854,000 orders, the analysis explores platform performance, delivery efficiency, customer behavior, and revenue patterns across major players like Blinkit, Zepto, Swiggy Instamart, Dunzo, JioMart, BigBasket, Amazon Now, and Flipkart Minutes.
+An end-to-end data analytics project that analyzes the competitive landscape of India's quick commerce industry — examining platform performance, delivery efficiency, customer behavior, and revenue patterns across 8 platforms and 12 cities using a dataset of ~854,000 orders.

 The project was built to answer one central question: **Which platform is leading India's quick commerce market, and why?**